SummaryRead the full fact sheet

 - A catheter is a flexible tube inserted into your bladder to empty it of urine.
 This process is known as urinary catheterisation.

 - Urinary catheterisation reduces the risk of infection and kidney damage by making sure that your bladder is emptied, either continuously or at regular intervals.

 - Catheterisation can be used when a person cannot empty their bladder without assistance, either permanently or on a temporary basis (such as after certain kinds of surgery).

 - Your health professional will help you choose the right catheter and equipment for you.

-A catheter is a thin, clean hollow tube which is usually made of soft plastic or rubber.
+A catheter is a thin, clean hollow tube, usually made of silicone.
 Urinary catheterisation means to introduce a catheter into the bladder to inject or remove fluid.
-A urinary catheter can give a person control over their bladder and keeps them dry.
+A urinary catheter can give a person more control over their bladder and keep them dry.

 Conditions that may require urinary catheterisation

 Urinary catheterisation can be useful for people with bladder problems, such as:

 - urinary retention – inability to empty the bladder, for example due to neurological conditions such as stroke and multiple sclerosis, or other factors such as faecal impaction or enlarged prostate